 This funding will be ring fenced and will be allocated directly to primary schools across England, providing them with a dedicated resource to buy in invaluable expertise and support.
 Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).

-For this academic year the government have increased the amount of sports funding on previous years.
+For this academic year the government have maintained the amount of sports funding from the previous academic year.
 The funding formula for this year is explained in the below downloadable document.

 - Staff confidence to deliver high quality PE lessons has improved due to CPD being provided for all.

 - Staff CPD focused on P.E. lessons being active throughout, the use of small sided-games to ensure all children are involved and differentiation of activities to meet the needs of all learners.